python-ldap/python-ldap/Doc/bytes_mode.rst

     Text values are represented as ``unicode``.

-If not given explicitly, python-ldap will default to ``bytes_mode=True``, but if an ``unicode`` value supplied to it, it will warn and use that value.
+If not given explicitly, python-ldap will default to ``bytes_mode=True``, but if an ``unicode`` value is supplied to it, it will warn and use that value.

 Backwards-compatible behavior is not scheduled for removal until Python 2 itself reaches end of life.